-Washington state’s UW Medicine says it will drop unvaccinated patients from waitlist for organ transplant
+Washington state’s UW Medicine says it will drop unvaccinated patients from wait list for organ transplant

 Patients cannot wait until after their transplant to be vaccinated for COVID.
 UW Medicine says patients typically don’t respond as well to the COVID vaccine because of their weakened immune systems.

-UW Medicine’s policy follows that of other health providers who are denying organ transplants to people who are unvaccinated.
+UW Medicine’s policy follows that of other health providers who are denying organ transplants to unvaccinated patients.

 CLICK HERE TO GET THE FOX NEWS APP

-In late September, Colorado health system UCHealth told a woman with stage 5 renal failure that she was being denied a kidney transplant because she and her donor were not vaccinated against the coronavirus.
+In late September, Colorado health system UCHealth informed a woman with kidney failure she was being denied a kidney transplant because she and her donor were not vaccinated against the coronavirus.

 Fox News’ Emma Colton contributed to this report.